How to Upgrade from CentOS 7 to CentOS 8

 2 Comments

-• Avatar Husna says:
+• Avatar for Husna Husna says:

 Hi, I have some questions regarding upgrading CentOS 7 to 8 on a physical Linux server.
 Is it okay if I implement this command on my production server?
 Will any issues occur as a result?
 Lastly, is the process of installing on a physical server the same as on a VM server using SSH?